 We’ll determine the parts of a proposed development that are most likely to have a significant impact on the environment and consult the relevant organisations to detail the level of information that an EIA must contain.
 We’ll provide this information as a scoping opinion.

 If you’re undertaking an EIA and want to know what you need to provide, you can also request this on the EIA advice request form.

 To help us process your EIA advice request, you should also provide:

 - a description of the nature and purpose of the proposed development and its possible effects on the environment

-This advice can only apply in relation to currently available information and the Minister isn’t bound by the provided opinion.
-The Minister can request additional information or further work to be carried out at any time during the application process.
+This advice can only apply in relation to currently available information and the Chief Officer isn’t bound by the provided opinion.
+The Chief OFficer can request additional information or further work to be carried out at any time during the application process.
 An applicant is also not bound by the scoping opinion and can submit an EIA with the information they believe is most relevant to the proposed development.

 EIA scoping process

 When you’ve submitted your request we’ll review it to ensure the minimum level of information has been submitted to understand the proposal.
 If it doesn’t contain sufficient information, we’ll contact you and explain what needs to be provided.
 We aim to validate all submissions within five working days.